konkinit/affinity_clustering/README.md

 ## Getting Started

-1. Get in an environment with `Spark` installed
+1. Get in an environment with `Spark` installed and configured

 2. Install dependencies
 ```bash